Close-up top-down photo of venison pasty dinner plate with dish of mushroom gravy and a side of red sauerkraut.

 • 3-5 cloves garlic, peeled and minced (not traditional, but why wouldn't you?)

-• 1 lb yukon gold or red potatoes, scrubbed and small-medium diced (peel potatoes if you like or if skins are thick)
+• 1 lb yukon gold or red potatoes, scrubbed and small-medium diced (peel the potatoes if you like or if skins are thick)

 • 1 medium rutabaga, peeled and small-medium diced